 In short, the Bowers & Wilkins PX7 does not sound as good as it should for the price tag it carries, but it’s possible some of the swings or the bass overemphasis could be mitigated with a software update (though it hasn’t happened yet).
 Until then, though, this is a poor showing any way you slice it.

 Out of the box, the Bowers & Wilkins PX7 is extremely bassy and has rather odd areas of under-emphasis leading to bizarre-sounding music.
-Bass emphasis is pretty consistently 10dB higher than it should be, making the sub-bass and bass seem twice as loud as they would on headphones that matched the SoundGuys consumer curve.
-Additionally, that peak between 6-9kHz does a decent job of making highs stand out in the cacophony of modern pop mixes, but it can make those sounds especially grating if you’re not accustomed to this kind of response.
+Bass emphasis is pretty consistently 10dB higher than it should be, making the sub-bass and bass twice as loud as they would on headphones that follow the SoundGuys headphone preference curve.
+Additionally, that peak between 6-9kHz does a decent job of making highs stand out in the cacophony of modern pop mixes, but it can make those sounds especially grating at times.

 Lows, mids, and highs